krishna-587/LinkedIn-Scrapper/Readme.md

 # ProfileForge

 ProfileForge is the Java Spring Boot version of the original LinkedIn profile API.
-It accepts a public LinkedIn profile URL and returns a flattened JSON payload with the same contract as the Python API: basic profile details, skills, experience, education, and certifications.
+It accepts a public LinkedIn profile URL and returns a flattened JSON payload containing details such as name, headlines, location, about, experience, education, skills, certifications and profile picture url.

 ## Tech stack